Ivan III of Ryazan: Biography

 Ivan was the younger son of Fyodor II of Ryazan, but he became first in line to the throne after the death of his brother in 1407.
 His mother was Sofia, the daughter of Dmitry Donskoy.

 On the death of his father in 1427, Ivan became Grand Prince.
 He kept good relationships with his large and powerful neighbours.
 In 1429, he attended the Congress of Lutsk and made Ryazan a vassal of the Grand Duchy of Lithuania under Vytautas.
 He signed a peace treaty with Vasily II of Moscow in 1447 and married his son and heir to Vasily's daughter.
 Near to his death he sent his two children to the court in Moscow for safety.
-It was during Ivan's reign that coins from Ryazan started to include the name of the grand duke.
+It was during Ivan's reign that coins from Ryazan started to include the name of the grand prince.

 With his wife Anna he had two sons, Peter and Vasily, and a daughter, Feodosiya.
 In 1456 he took the monastic vows under the name Iona and soon afterwards died.
 His eight-year-old son Vasily succeeded him but remained in the court of Vasily II, not returning to Ryazan until 1463.